milkLisa/simple_chat/README.md

 ## Done

-Now open this URL in your browser, and sign in/sign up
+Now open this URL in your browser, and sign in/sign up.

 ```
 http://localhost:3000/